argorrepati01/yoga_pose_detection/README.md

 ![wifi](https://github.com/user-attachments/assets/0eaae8ce-e14a-4f1b-8377-e96215ddd412)

 Traditional methods of recognizing human poses, such as cameras and wearable sensors, often raise concerns around privacy, cost, and comfort, particularly in sensitive environments like personal fitness.
-Yoga pose recognition, which is gaining popularity as people turn to digital fitness solutions, faces these limitations as users may be reluctant to use cameras for continuous monitoring during practice.
+Yoga poses recognition, gaining popularity as people turn to digital fitness solutions, faces these limitations as users may be reluctant to use cameras for continuous monitoring during practice.
 Additionally, wearable devices can interfere with movements and require frequent maintenance.

 ## Objective